LukasBanana/LLGL/examples/Cpp/HelloTriangle/README.md

 myVertexFormat.AppendAttribute({ "position", LLGL::Format::RG32Float  });
 myVertexFormat.AppendAttribute({ "color",    LLGL::Format::RGBA8UNorm });
 ```
+Since `VertexFormat` is a utility structure that is not required for LLGL for function, we have to include it explicitly via `#include <LLGL/Misc/VertexFormat.h>`.

 The strings "position" and "color" must be equal to the identifiers used in the shader, not the one we used in our `MyVertex` structure!
 We use an RGBA format for the color components even though the alpha channel is not used, because RGB formats are only supported by OpenGL and Vulkan.
 The identifier `UNorm` denotes a 'normalized unsigned integral' format, i.e. the unsigned byte values in the range [0, 255] will be normalized to the range [0, 1].

 Now we can create the GPU vertex buffer: